funnyguytech/funnyguytech/index.md

 * Recommending the right solutions for your needs
 * And much more

 Our services are offered in eastern Massachusetts.
 We can come to you, do pick up, Zoom calls, or phone calls.
-Call or text us for free at {{ site.phone_number.friendly }} for more information or fill out the contact form below.
+Call or text us for free at {{ site.phone_number.friendly }} for more information; alternatively, email us at [{{ site.email.friendly }}]({{ site.email.link }}).
 There are currently no consulting fees.
 Jobs are charged hourly.